-Update 21st May - First batch of production sold out in three hours!.
+Update 7th July - First batch of production sold out in three hours!.
 Second month's production sold in advance.
 Now taking orders for August delivery.

 B2 delivers all the functionality of JB7 and a lot more.
 B2 is physically smaller than JB7 but with a 2Tb hard disk it can store 4400 CDs losslessly - its a bit of a mouthful but it means perfect unadulterated copies of your CDs forever.

 (You don’t need an expensive hard disk though - there will be lower price SD only models that will hold 100’s of CDs).

 I put an Optical SPDIF output on the back so you can deliver the music to a high end DAC or high end audio equipment for uncompromised audio quality.

 B2 also has its own 15W+15W RMS power amplifier with chunky 4mm plugs if you want a simple one box music system.
 (30W RMS means uncomfortably loud in my office).

 B2 is internet connected so that means you can control it remotely with a mobile phone, tablet or laptop.
 It means it has access to the latest album and track names and album art online.
 B2 plays internet radio stations - so you can listen to BBC Radio Four in Tahiti.

 B2 has Bluetooth.
 So if you have Spotify or another music streaming service on your phone or tablet - play it through the B2.

 I’ve remembered to keep it simple though.
 You don’t need the internet.
 You don’t need the gadgets to make it work.
 Same as the JB7 just press the next button and it plays your entire music collection.
 Press the knob on the front and scroll through albums - dead easy.